 You can choose to make it taller to accommodate two more window boxes for more growing space but 6 window boxes will likely be enough especially if this is your first time gardening or your first time gardening in this way.

 Another very simple way to create a vertical garden is by using PVC pipe that’s been customized to create growing troughs.
 This is great for growing all different herbs, lettuce, peas, beans, strawberries and many other small rooted plants.

-Note: It’s very important to use PVC pipe (white) and not ABS pipe (black).
 PVC pipe is rated safe for potable water use and ABS is not.
-Therefore PVC is safe for gardening and ABS isn’t.

-When you’re at the home improvement store pick up some lengths of PVC pipe and enough end caps to close both end of each pipe as well.
+When you’re at the home improvement store pick up some lengths of PVC pipe and enough end caps to close both end of each pipe section as well.
 It’s important to keep the soil in the pipes.
 Without end caps the soil would pour out the ends and wash away.

 Stair Stringers & Window Boxes

 This method is quite easy to do using two normal stair stringers from the lumber store or it’s possible to make them yourself with a little bit of skill, space and tools.
 They make the base of support for a great tiered vertical garden using inexpensive plastic window boxes.

 The width of the stringer and total height is up to you.
 Decide how much gardening space you actually want and then choose the number of steps and size of window boxes that matches.
 I recommend 3 tiers for a patio or small space, then 4 or 5 tiers for a medium to larger size garden.